 This page shows how to download, install and run a Play application.
 There’s a built in tutorial that shows you around, so running this Play application will show you how Play itself works!

 Play is a series of libraries available in Maven Repository, so you can use any Java build tool to build a Play project.
 However, much of the development experience Play is known for (routes, templates compilation and auto-reloading) is provided by SBT.
 In this guide we describe how to install Play with SBT.
-We also describe how to use Activator, an SBT wrapper that provides a graphical interface.

 Play requires Java 1.8.
 To check that you have the latest JDK, please run: